 Learn German With Some German Audiobooks

 Similar to the videos, listening to audiobooks will help to build your vocabulary and improve your pronunciation.
-Amazon has some great audiobooks and if you take out a Audible premium plus membership you can listen to a selected range of audiobooks for free.
+Amazon has some great audiobooks and if you take out an Audible premium plus membership you can listen to a selected range of audiobooks for free.
 You also get one free credit per month which you can use on any audiobook.
-They have a free Audible trail for 30 days which you can use to test the service out.
+They have a free Audible trial for 30 days which you can use to test the service out.

 Read Some Great German Books

 Reading in German will also improve your vocabulary and will help to automate German grammar.
 I compiled a list of German short stories for you to read and the best is that all of them are below $10 if you buy the Kindle version!
 But if you want to commit more to your German reading, you can always get a Kindle unlimited membership plan on which you get to read over a million ebooks for free.
-You can take this membership for a test drive with the Kindle unlimited membership 30 day free trail.
+You can take this membership for a test drive with the Kindle Unlimited membership 30 day free trial.